SMurphyDev/nvim-config/README.md

 [choco](https://chocolatey.org/install#individual)

 I recommend disabling app execution aliases for python.
-Windows extremely insistent on routing you to the store otherwise :even if you already have python installed by another means already.
+Windows extremely insistent on routing you to the store otherwise even if you already have python installed by another means already.
 See [here](https://stackoverflow.com/questions/58754860/cmd-opens-windows-store-when-i-type-python) for  how.

 In powershell runng as admin after installing chocolatey: